The Honorable Lawson E Thomas (1898-1989) Memorial Corporate Painting

 The Honorable Judge Lawson E. Thomas, born January 28, 1898, was a tireless fighter for human rights.
-The Honorable Lawson E.Thomas (1898-1989) was the only African-American graduate from the University of Michigan’s Law School in 1923.
+The Honorable Lawson E.Thomas was the only African-American graduate from the University of Michigan’s Law School in 1923.
 At the graduation dinner he sat alone none of the other graduates would sit with him.
 The Dean of the school noticed Thomas was alone and sat down with him.
 Judge Thomas never forgot his “Grand Gesture”.

 Judge Thomas was the son of an Ocala Florida schoolteacher and his father was a mechanic.
 Judge Thomas graduated from Florida A & M University in 1919 and received his law degree in 1923.
 He practiced law in Detroit and Jacksonville before moving to Miami in 1935.
 He was one of the early leaders of the civil rights movement and represented plaintiffs in lawsuits requiring the registration of African-American voters in Duval County.
 He fought for the uniformity of the school year length in Broward County, the equalization of teacher’ salaries and the inclusion of African-Americans in jury panels throughout the state.
 He was a frequent collaborator with Thurgood Marshall and the NAACP during the long fight to roll back segregation and banish Jim Crow.

 He retired from the bench in 1961 and returned to private practice until he passed in 1989.

+NOTE: A portfolio with a digital image of the original Pastel Painting of Judge Lawson E. Thomas was submitted to the Smithsonian Institute in Washington DC, at their American Art and Portrait Gallery Library, approved for the “Living Artists File” as a referral for new commissions.
 This file can be viewed by the public to learn about our American Heroes and the Artists that created their images.
 This file also allows visitors to see the Artist works as a recommendation for future commissions.